Andrea II Muzaka: Expansion

-During Andrea’s conflicts with the Serbs, he must have controlled part of the hinterland of Vlorë, while after the death of Alexander Komnenos Asen (c.
+During Andrea's conflicts with the Serbs, he must have controlled part of the hinterland of Vlorë, while after the death of Alexander Komnenos Asen (c.
 1371) who possessed Vlorë and Kanina, Muzaka entered into an agreement with Balsha II.
 Under the agreement, Balsha II would support Muzaka against enemies like Marko, while Muzaka would recognize Balsha's claims to Kanina and Vlorë.
 It is unclear whether Muzaka had previously managed to conquer them and then gave them to Balsha as part of the agreement, or whether Balsha was planning to conquer them himself and the agreement simply reaffirmed his rights.

-During the 1360’s, Andrea had acquired Karavasta Lagoon and the strategically important Bregu castle from Albanian noble Blasius Mataranga, later advancing onto Shkumbin and annexing the lands of Gosa.
+During the 1360s, Andrea had acquired Karavasta Lagoon and the strategically important Bregu castle from Albanian noble Blasius Mataranga, later advancing onto Shkumbin and annexing the lands of Gosa.
 He also directly confronted the Albanian ruler Karl Thopia.
 He later occupied Vlorë and Kanina from the principality of Valona.